Viking activity in the British Isles: England

 Alfred's policy of opposing the Viking settlers continued under his daughter Æthelflæd, who married Æthelred, Ealdorman of Mercia, and also under her brother, King Edward the Elder (reigned 899–924).
 When Edward died in July 924, his son Æthelstan became king.
 In 927, he conquered the last remaining Viking kingdom, York, making him the first Anglo-Saxon ruler of the whole of England.
 In 934, he invaded Scotland and forced Constantine II to submit to him, but Æthelstan's rule was resented by the Scots and Vikings, and, in 937, they invaded England. Æthelstan defeated them at the Battle of Brunanburh, a victory which gave him great prestige both in the British Isles and on the Continent and led to the collapse of Viking power in northern Britain.
 After his death in 939, the Vikings seized back control of York, and it was not finally reconquered until 954.

 Edward's son Edmund became king of the English in 939.
 However, when Edmund was killed in a brawl, his younger brother, Eadred of Wessex took over as king.
 Then in 947 the Northumbrians rejected Eadred and made the Norwegian Eric Bloodaxe (Eirik Haraldsson) their king.
 Eadred responded by invading and ravaging Northumbria.
-When the Saxons headed back south, Eric Bloodaxe's army caught up with some them at Castleford and made 'great slaughter'.
+When the Saxons headed back south, Eric Bloodaxe's army caught up with some of them at Castleford and made 'great slaughter'.
 Eadred threatened to destroy Northumbria in revenge, so the Northumbrians turned their back on Eric and acknowledged Eadred as their king.
 The Northumbrians then had another change of heart and accepted Olaf Sihtricsson as their ruler, only to have Eric Bloodaxe remove him and become king of the Northumbrians again.
 Then, in 954, Eric Bloodaxe was expelled for the second and final time by Eadred.
 Bloodaxe was the last Norse king of Northumbria.